doncicuto/glim/README.md

    > Not currently.
 Glim cannot answer Root DSE requests or add/delete LDAP operations.
 Open a discussion if you find this feature useful so it can be added to the roadmap.

+3. Does Glim support anonymous bind?

+   > Nope.
+Glim comes with a search user (readonly) that you can use to bind and search information

-3. Does Glim have a web user interface?
+4. Does Glim have a web user interface?

-   > Not for now, but it's in the roadmap.
-A simple web management tool will be added thanks to Glim's REST API.
+   > Not for now, but open a discussion if you need a web management tool that will use Glim's REST API.

 ## Limitations / Caveats